 *DBT *CBT *Services in Polish

-Dahlia Alfaro, M.A., License Professional Counselor
+Dahlia Alfaro, M.A., Licensed Clinical Professional Counselor

-Dahlia Alfaro received her Masters in Clinical Mental Health Counseling from Adler University Chicago and is a Licensed Professional Counselor as well as a National Certified Counselor.
+Dahlia Alfaro received her Masters in Clinical Mental Health Counseling from Adler University Chicago and is a Licensed Clinical Professional Counselor as well as a National Certified Counselor.
 Dahlia has worked in Partial Hospitalization and Intense Outpatient Program settings.
 In addition to specializing in OCD and Complex Anxiety, Dahlia has experience working with Children on the Autism Spectrum, Adolescents and Adults dealing with Depression, ADHD, PTSD as well as other disorders.
 She has provided therapy to individuals as well as groups and is bilingual in Spanish.

 Dahlia believes a great therapeutic relationship is based on collaboration and clear communication.
 She uses various modalities including Dialectical Behavior Therapy, Cognitive Behavior Therapy, and Acceptance and Commitment Therapy to best meet her client’s goals and make long lasting progress.
 She aims to be an advocate and empower her clients as they navigate the therapeutic process together.

 Dahlia offers the following services::

 *Individual Therapy *Family Therapy *Couples Therapy

 * Exposure & Response Prevention (ERP) Therapy *Services in Spanish